 Project Portfolio Management Best Practices

 PPM has many sub-disciplines and its implementation can differ from one organization to another.
 While some might emphasize resource management, others might prefer continuous visibility into projects.

 Here is our list of best practices to guide you through your PPM journey:

 - Understand the business strategy: As PPM is all about aligning projects with a business strategy, it’s important to first understand that strategy and how it changes.
 For example, if the primary objective changes from increasing productivity in specific global markets to focusing on product innovation, PPM priorities must shift as well.

 - Identify the right set of projects: Often, companies mistake activity with forward progress.
 A wrong project executed flawlessly is still a failure, as it does not move the company forward in the strategic direction.

 - Establish a Project Management Office (PMO): Creating a PMO to handle PPM activities formalizes the processes and empowers staff.
 It reflects the support of senior executives in the PPM approach.

 - Create standards for project evaluation: As projects get tossed around for evaluation, it’s essential to create common criteria and a checklist of metrics to score them against.
 This is the only way to make an apples-to-apples comparison.

 - Formulate a risk management strategy: Portfolio managers can reduce risk by performing a risk-versus-reward analysis using PPM models, such as cost-benefit analysis and ECV, and investing in projects that yield maximum returns.

 - Use a PPM tool: The complexities of PPM can be simplified through software that can help integrate tactical project controls with strategic project selection.
 Tools like EcoSys Enterprise Project Performance software helps portfolio managers make the most of PPM and easily monitor portfolio KPIs.

-In a 2018 PMI report, only 30% of respondents say they’ve reached a high level of portfolio management maturity.
+In a 2018 PMI report, only 30% of respondents say they had reached a high level of portfolio management maturity.
 While most organizations are familiar with and even practice PPM, not everyone uses it to its full potential.